jambalong/portfolio/src/index.md

 ---

-# • Developer • Ruby & Rails • WA, USA •
+# Developer **|** Ruby & Rails **|** WA, USA

 ----

 # About Me

-Hi, I’m John-Alvin, a Full Stack Developer specializing in Ruby on Rails.
+Hi, I’m **John-Alvin**, a Full Stack Developer specializing in Ruby on Rails.
 Coding truly fuels my soul, and the thrill of continuous learning is absolutely addictive!
 Driven and constantly seeking to deepen my knowledge, I thrive on embracing new challenges.
-My interest in cybersecurity, particularly penetration testing, informs my approach to building more robust and secure applications that solve real-world problems.
+My interest in cybersecurity, particularly devops, informs my approach to building more robust and secure applications that solve real-world problems.

 I value clear communication and actively seek opportunities to share insights and connect with fellow developers.
 Explore my projects on [GitHub](https://github.com/jambalong) and follow my programming adventures and learning experiences on [my blog](/blog).
 Beyond professional development, my hobby in game development broadens my creative problem-solving skills.